cloudflare/cloudflare-docs/products/workers/src/content/tutorials/github-sms-notifications-using-twilio/index.md

 You can reference the finished code on this [GitHub repository](https://github.com/davidtsong/github-twilio-notifications/).

-By completing this tutorial, you have learned how to build Webhooks using Workers, integrate Workers with GitHub and Twilio, and use Worker secrets with Wrangler.
+By completing this tutorial, you have learned how to build webhooks using Workers, integrate Workers with GitHub and Twilio, and use Worker secrets with Wrangler.

 ## Related resources